-In multi-worker stations, rebalancing cannot be limited to reallocating tasks among stations; it must also include the assignment of tasks to individual workers (e.g.,~Roshani and Giglio, 2017).
+To the best of our knowledge, \emph{assembly line rebalancing for multi-worker assembly lines} has only recently begun to be considered in the literature~\citep{Camli2025}.
+This arrangement is typical in large-vehicle assembly, where the size and complexity of the product require several operators in each station.
+These systems—referred to in the literature as multi-manned or multi-worker stations—introduce additional coordination challenges not present in single-worker stations.
+In multi-worker settings, rebalancing cannot be limited to reallocating tasks among stations; it must also include the assignment of tasks to individual workers (e.g.,~Roshani and Giglio, 2017).
 Indeed, the effective processing capability of a station depends on the number of operators assigned to it, and therefore the task--worker assignment becomes a necessary decision dimension in rebalancing multi-worker stations.

 Moreover, in flexible production environments, assembly work is predominantly performed by humans.
 Therefore, \emph{ergonomic aspects} must be carefully addressed, as repetitive and physically demanding tasks can cause long-term musculoskeletal disorders, as reported in~\cite{ErgRISKS}.
-In recent years, ergonomics has been increasingly integrated into ALBP~\citep{ErgALBP} and ALRBP~\citep{ErgALRBP} to ensure a fair distribution of physical effort among operators and support productivity and long-term sustainability.
-Consequently, task--worker assignment becomes essential to ensure balanced ergonomic effort across operators.
+Over the past decades, ergonomics has been increasingly integrated into ALBP~\citep{ErgALBP} and ALRBP~\citep{ErgALRBP} to ensure a fair distribution of physical effort among operators and support productivity and long-term sustainability.
+Consequently, task--worker assignment becomes essential to ensure balanced ergonomic effort across workers.

 A further critical aspect in multi-worker stations is the presence of \emph{distinct working areas} within each station.
-Because operators work in parallel on the same product, spatial compatibility determines whether tasks can be performed simultaneously without interference.
+Because multiple workers operate in parallel on the same product, spatial compatibility determines whether tasks can be performed simultaneously without interference.
 Ignoring such work-area constraints may yield allocations that are infeasible or unsafe, even when cycle time and precedence relations are satisfied.
 The relevance of spatial considerations in multi-worker assembly has been emphasized in recent studies (e.g.,~\cite{Pilati,Yang}), highlighting the need to model working areas explicitly when rebalancing multi-worker stations.